msully/New-dawn-solar/content/sectors/residential.md

 ### Interested or would like more information?

-New Dawn Solar is highly experienced in supplying agricultural building solar panels.
+New Dawn Solar is highly experienced in supplying **Residential solar solutions**.
 If you would like more informational along with the facts and the figures on how you can benefit from solar please get in touch by requesting a[ **fee consultation**.](/contact)